openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

 This example uses [OpenShift Pipelines](https://cloud.redhat.com/blog/introducing-openshift-pipelines) and configures a tekton pipeline for a non-admin user that has access to OADP resources to trigger a backup.
 The non-admin user can execute the pipeline but can not edit the pipeline.
 The administrator is allowed to configure OADP for their users, and users can execute a backup or restore as needed with out the administrator intervention.

-An OpenShift administrator would want to ensure that an application developer or namespace administrator could not backup or restore applications where they do not have the proper rights or access.
-In this demo, the administrator has only given the user rights to backup a namespace called `nginx-example`.
-The administrator has also specificied the DPA for this backup to `dpa-sample`.
-An OpenShift administrator should configure different DPA per non-admin owner.
-This provides the administrator the oversight where and how backups are taken, and the users the convienence of executing backups and restores as they wish.

-## Alternatives
-It is possible to install the OADP Operator into multiple OpenShift namespaces and give namespace ownwers and project admins the ability to configure their own OADP settings, configuration and of course the ability to execute backups and restores.
-The OADP team has [FAQ page](https://access.redhat.com/articles/5456281#can-i-install-oadp-into-multiple-openshift-projects-to-enable-project-owners-26) that covers this scenario and will be building out documentation for it soon.
-There are advantages and disadvantages to either workflow.
-In this case using OpenShift Pipelines better constrains what OpenShift non-admin users can execute with cluster level access.
-In other words it can prevent non-admins from accidently destroying the wrong namespace.

 ## Project Architecture
 OpenShift Administrators can utilize OpenShift pipelines and OADP to best fit their own needs.
 An example architecture is show below that provides OpenShift pipelines for backing up and restoring projects with limited roles for non-admins.
 The non-admin in this case Joe or Sarah are allowed to trigger OADP backup and an OADP restore but neither Joe or Sarah can edit the OpenShift pipelines or accidently restore a backup to the wrong namespace.
 Joe and Sarah will have a full history of all the executions of the backups and restores in the pipeline-runs section of the pipeline.
 The OpenShift administrator may also create tekton [pipeline triggers](https://cloud.redhat.com/blog/guide-to-openshift-pipelines-part-6-triggering-pipeline-execution-from-github) to schedule a backup of a namespace based on a specific event.